joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 ```
 {:codeblock}

-You can use the `docker images` command to check if the new tags have been created.
+You can use the `docker images` command to check that the new tags were added.
 You can then push the images with the new tags to your docker registry.
-Log in to your registry using the following command:
+Log in to your registry by using the following command:
 ```
 docker login --username <USER> --password <LOCAL_REGISTRY_PASSWORD> <LOCAL_REGISTRY>
 ```
 {:codeblock}

-- Replace `<USER>` with your user name
+- Replace `<USER>` with your username
 - Replace `<LOCAL_REGISTRY_PASSWORD>` with the password to your registry.
 - Replace `<LOCAL_REGISTRY>` with the url of your local registry.

 Then, run the following command to push the images.
 Replace `<LOCAL_REGISTRY>` with the url of your local registry.
 ```
 docker push <LOCAL_REGISTRY>/ibp-operator:2.1.2-20191217-amd64
+docker push <LOCAL_REGISTRY>/ibp-init:2.1.2-20191217-amd64
 docker push <LOCAL_REGISTRY>/ibp-init:2.1.2-20191217-amd64
 docker push <LOCAL_REGISTRY>/ibp-peer:1.4.4-20191217-amd64
 docker push <LOCAL_REGISTRY>/ibp-orderer:1.4.4-20191217-amd64